LabrieCam/CSC-305-Playlist-Generator/UserResearch.md

 Most of our participants make their own playlists, so we will have to be careful in our attempt to mimic real personalization within playlist generation.

 **Supporting Data:**
-75.86% of the respondents said they make their own playlists.
+- 75.86% of the respondents said they make their own playlists.
+- Some of those who did **not** make their own playlists also mentioned that they relied on auto-generated playlists, so they may not be interested in our application at all.

 **Team Action (if any):**
 We will have to observe actualy user generated playlists, and determine what makes the average person add a song to a playlist.